cashapp/spirit/pkg/table/README.md

 Our thoughts are that spirit should be aggressive in copying, but there should only be minimal elevation in p99 response times.
 If you consider that a table regularly has DML queries that take 1-5ms, then it is reasonable to assume a chunk-time of 500ms will elevate some query to 505ms.
 Assuming this contention is limited, it may only be observed by the pMax and not the p99.
 It is usually application-dependent how much of a latency hit is acceptable.
 Our belief is that 500ms is on the high-end of acceptable for defaults, and users will typically lower it rather than increase it.
 We limit the maximum chunk time to 5s because it is unlikely that users can tolerate larger than a 5s latency hit for a single query on an OLTP system.
 Since we also adjust various lock wait timeouts based on the assumption that chunks are about this size, increasing beyond 5s would require additional tuning.

-Chunking becomes a complicated problem because data can have an even distribution, and some tables have composite or strange data types for PRIMARY KEYs.
+Chunking becomes a complicated problem because data can have an uneven distribution, and some tables have composite or strange data types for PRIMARY KEYs.
 We have chosen to solve the chunking problem by not using a one-size-fits-all approach, but rather an interface that has two current implementations: `composite` and `optimistic`.

 ## Composite Chunker

-The composite chunker is our newest chunker, and it is selected any time the `PRIMARY KEY` consists of more than 1 column or the `PRIMARY KEY` is binary.
-In future, we may make it the default **unless** the table has an `AUTO_INCREMENT` single-column `PRIMARY KEY`.
+The composite chunker is our newest chunker, and it is selected **unless** the table has an `AUTO_INCREMENT` single-column `PRIMARY KEY`.

 Its implementation is very similar to how the chunker in gh-ost works:
 - A `SELECT` statement is performed to find the exact PK value of the row that is `chunkSize` larger than the current chunk pointer: